BU-IE-360/spring20-DurdaneKarabacak/index.md

 **PROJECT**

-You can reach HTML file for IE 360 project from [here](360-PROJECT-FINAL.html)
+To see HTML file for IE 360 project, please click [here](360-PROJECT-FINAL.html)